bagder/http3-explained/en/quic-tls.md

 # Connections use TLS

-Immediately after the initial packet setting up a connection, the initiator send a crypto frame that starts setting up the secure layer handshake.
+Immediately after the initial packet setting up a connection, the initiator sends a crypto frame that starts setting up the secure layer handshake.
 The security layer uses TLS 1.3 security.

 There is no way to opt-out or avoid using TLS for a QUIC connection.
 The